jeffc/nrf52-watch-obsolete/README.md

   ideas and framework setup.

   * To conserve power, everything will be interrupts-driven.
-    * This includes a 60Hz toggle for the memory LCD's EXTCOMIN pin
   * PlatformIO doesn't have a builtin for the sparkfun dev board I'm using, so the packages/ directory and corresponding lines in platformio.ini are a workaround to keep the repository as portable as possible